 - Immune system: a hormone called Proline-Rich-Polypeptide (PRP) in colostrum can stimulate an under-active immune system and boost immunity

-- Joints: double-blind placebo-controlled studies in humans have shown colostrum to be highly effective in relieving joint pain, reducing inflammation and increasing mobility
+- Joints: A human study found it to be highly effective in relieving joint pain, reducing inflammation and increasing mobility

-- Digestive system: colostrum can help with digestive health and studies have shown it can alleviate conditions like leaky gut syndrome – another way colostrum can help boost the immune system
+- Digestive system: Studies have shown it can alleviate conditions like leaky gut syndrome – which boosts the immune system

-- Anti-cancer: colostrum can help fight cancer through a protein called lactalbumin that can cause apoptosis (death) of cancer cells, as well as immunoglobulins that destroy bacteria and fight viruses, boosting the immune system
+- Cancer care: Colostrum can help fight cancer through a protein called lactalbumin that can cause cancer cell death.
+It also has immunoglobulins that destroy bacteria and fight viruses.

-- Wound healing: colostrum can be used externally to promote wound healing as well as repair skin conditions, ear infections, abscesses and more.
+- Wound healing: works externally to promote wound healing.
+Great for healing skin conditions, ear infections, abscesses and more.

-1/3 tsp powdered colostrum per 25 lbs bodyweight twice daily, preferably on an empty stomach or mixed with a little yogurt or broth.
-Give for one month, then as needed.
+Colostrum is best given on an empty stomach or mixed with a little yogurt or broth.
+Use it daily for one month and then as needed.

 For topical use, mix with distilled water to make a paste and apply to the infected area.

 Green lipped mussels come from New Zealand waters and they’re a rich source of antioxidants for dogs.
-They are also packed with omega-3 fatty acids and minerals, as well as antioxidants, vitamins, amino acids and enzymes.
+They are also packed with omega-3 fatty acids, vitamins, amino acids, and enzymes.

-You can buy green lipped mussel powders for dogs are easy to find … but make sure the product you buy is cold extracted as heat destroys the nutrients.
+Green lipped mussel powders for dogs are easy to find … but make sure the product you buy is cold extracted … becaue heat destroys the nutrients.

-You can also give your dog freeze-dried green lipped mussel treats: give 2 mussels for every 10 lbs of body weight per day.
+You can also give your dog freeze-dried green-lipped mussel treats: give 2 mussels for every 10 lbs of body weight per day.
 Green lipped mussel oil is also a safer, sustainable alternative to fish oil for a source of omega-3 fatty acids.